A jewelry appraisal is official documentation that states how much your jewelry is worth.

 What happens if I don’t get a jewelry appraisal?

-If you don’t want Extra Coverage for your jewelry, you’re only covered for the max amount covered by your base insurance policy (minus your deductible).
+If you don’t want Extra Coverage to insure your jewelry, you’re only covered for the max amount covered by your base insurance policy (minus your deductible).
 This means you can still make a claim for anything that costs more than your deductible, but you’ll still need to show proof of the purchase, like a receipt or bank statement, and you might not get the full value of your jewelry’s worth in the case of a claim.

 For example, without Extra Coverage?